GovReady/GovReady.github.io/listings/nodejs.md

   <p>Various vendors host applications in NodeJS.
 Various vendors support NodeJS and NodeJS applications.</p>

+# List the relevent FAR sections for procurement of this item as a convenience to procurement professionals.
+# This section is still under development.
 procurement_references:

   - name: FAR Part 12—Acquisition of Commercial Items